-Yes, it can and does get complex at the higher levels, but if you're just reading guitar music the basics of notation, signs and terms will get you a long way.
+Yes, it can and does get complex at higher levels, but if you're just reading guitar music, the basics of notation, signs and terms will get you a long way.

 In fact, to help you on your way, you might

 Learning the basics of Music Notation is not much harder than reading guitar tablature.

 So, where should you begin?